cozygene/refactor/README.md

 Reference-Free Adjustment for Cell-Type composition (ReFACTor) is an unsupervised method for the correction of cell-type heterogeneity in epigenome-wide association studies (EWAS), which is based on a variant of principal component analysis (PCA).
 ReFACTor is described in the following <a href="http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.3809.html" target="_blank">paper</a>.

+**An updated implementation of ReFACTor is now available in <a href="http://glint-epigenetics.readthedocs.io" target="_blank">GLINT</a>, a user-friendly command-line tool for fast analysis of genome-wide DNA methylation data.**

-ReFACTor is available in both R and Python.
-We recommend using the much faster Python version (an easy to use command-line tool which doesn't require any programming experience).
+ReFACTor is also available in standalone implementations in both R and Python (described in details below).

 ### Download